‘Charles Spiro: Reaching Back in Time’ – An illustrated article

 The Morris is about as strange as typewriters got, with a white rubber platen and a carriage that traverses across the top of the typewriter on two metal rods.
 Within the carriage is a rubber index plate of characters that is moved into position with the black knob.
 Then the typist depresses the knob to bring the rubber characters onto the paper.

 The advertisement states that the Morris writes 70 words a minute.
 However, after typing on this Morris, I would be surprised if 15 words could be achieved.
 One of the main problems is that the leaf spring that holds up the index assembly is very strong and requires a very hard push down to print.
 Also one would be slowed down with the metal index pointer being positioned so close to the index plate, as the pointer would scratch and rub against its surface with any attempt at speed.

-Seen below is a wonderful illustration from the rare Morris manual showing the Hoggson & Pettis factory.
+The last five images seen below are from the rare Morris manual and include a wonderful illustration of the Hoggson & Pettis factory.

 The Morris originally sold for $15.00.